moehrenzahn/worktimer/README.md

 ## Configuration

 Create a new file in the worktimer root directory named `config.json`.
-In this file you can override any setting found in `config_default.json` by mimicing the default json structure.
+In this file you can override any setting found in `config_default.json` by mimicking the default json structure.

 ## iMessage integration

 On macOS, you can configure WorkTimer to send a custom iMessage to someone whenever you stop a timer.
-You could use this feature to nofify your spouse that you'll be home soon. :)
+You could use this feature to notify your spouse that you'll be home soon. :)

-## Syncronization (experimental)
+## Synchronization (experimental)

 To sync your work times between machines, you will need a Git repository to store your yaml file and add it's path to your config file.
 If there is a problem with the repository, WorkTimer will output the Git info to the console.